-c. beer / cider and pre-mixed spirit beverages of alcohol by volume of more than 4.0%; or d. wine or champagne in a pour more than 150ml (i.e., no more than 1.5 standard drinks) or by the bottle. e. any drink prepared on the premises that contains more than 30 ml of spirits or liqueur.
-Low alcoholic (alcohol beverage which contains less than 2.7% alcohol by volume) and non- alcoholic beverages must be available and advertised for sale at each bar area.
-All drinks must be supplied in plastic, polycarbonate or aluminium drinking vessels.
-The licensee must provide at least one (1) RSA Marshall per bar service area for the duration of the function.
-Sale of alcohol must cease 30 minutes before the end of the function.
-Plan of management (up to 300 patrons) The premises is to be operated at all times in accordance with the Plan of Management dated July 2022 as may be varied from time to time after consultation with NSW Police.
-A copy of the Plan of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor and Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority
+a. drinks commonly referred to as shots, shooters, slammers, and/or bombs; b. any drink containing more than 40% spirits or liqueur; c. beer / cider and pre-mixed spirit beverages of alcohol by volume of more than 4.0%; or d. wine or champagne in a pour more than 150ml (i.e., no more than 1.5 standard drinks) or by the bottle. e. any drink prepared on the premises that contains more than 30 ml of spirits or liqueur.
+4. Low alcoholic (alcohol beverage which contains less than 2.7% alcohol by volume) and non-alcoholic beverages must be available and advertised for sale at each bar area.
+5. All drinks must be supplied in plastic, polycarbonate or aluminium drinking vessels.
+6. The licensee must provide at least one (1) RSA Marshall per bar service area for the duration of the function.
+7. Sale of alcohol must cease 30 minutes before the end of the function.
+Plan of management (for functions up to The premises is to be operated at all times in 300 patrons) accordance with the Plan of Management dated November 2022 as may be varied from time to time after consultation with NSW Police.
+A copy of the Plan of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor and Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority Approved manager The licence cannot be exercised unless an individual has been appointed by Liquor and Gaming NSW as approved manager to exercise the liquor licence or the licence is transferred to a suitably qualified individual Licensee training Licensee training must be in place prior to this licence being exercised

-Proposed conditions not imposed on the licence Proposed by Reason code (see reasons for not imposing requested conditions below)
+Proposed conditions not imposed on the licence Proposed by Reason code (see reasons for not imposing requested conditions below) N/A